PurpleBass/cryptoseed/README.md

 - **Zero-Knowledge:**
   - All encryption and decryption happen locally in your browser.
 No data ever leaves your device.
 - **Military-Grade Security:**
-  - Uses AES-256-GCM encryption with strong password-based key derivation (PBKDF2, 600,000 iterations) and secure memory handling.
+  - Uses ChaCha20-Poly1305 authenticated encryption with Argon2id key derivation (OWASP recommended) and secure memory handling.
 - **File Export/Import:**
   - Download encrypted content as `.cryptoseed` files with metadata and compression.
   - Load `.cryptoseed` files for seamless decryption workflow.